 Maker{Futures} Programme Director

-Dr Alison Buxton is an Innovation Fellow specialising in Makerspace Education in the School of Education.
+Dr Alison Buxton is a Senior Innovation Fellow specialising in Makerspace Education in the School of Education.

 She has over 20 years of experience in developing and delivering STEAM and maker education through non-profit organisations, universities, schools and libraries.
 She has written several practical maker books and sits on international advisory boards for FIRST LEGO League and Vedanya International School, India.